Sarah E. Cowie

 - ANTH 706 Seminar in Anthropological Problems: Historical Archaeology

-Selected External Awards
+Selected External Grants and Awards

-- 2013 Society for Historical Archaeology's John L. Cotter Award, an early career award presented "for her research on power dynamics in a broad range of historical contexts, which has expended the interdisciplinary reach and influence of historical archaeology."
+- 2013 Society for Historical Archaeology's John L. Cotter Award, an early career award presented "for her research on power dynamics in a broad range of historical contexts, which has expanded the interdisciplinary reach and influence of historical archaeology."
 Conferred at the SHA's annual meeting (Leicester, England, January 11, 2013).

 - 2012 Army Research Office's Young Investigator Program.
 Governmentality and Social Capital in Tribal/Federal Relations Regarding Heritage Consultation.